RebeccaVandeWater/fs-journal/notes/08-async.md

 12. Save your new data into the AppState with AppState.cars = built cars
 13. Put a listener in your console to draw/log the cars (ARRAY of data, whatever it may be) as soon as they are built.

+#SECTION - Create an item and push it up to the API (NOT STORING IT TO LOCAL STORAGE!)
+1. Create a form for the user to submit data with.
+Make sure that the input areas match the data that is able to be submitted to the API.
+2. In your controller, create a new async/await function which takes in the form event AND prevents refresh.
+This should still be inside a try/catch section.
+	EXAMPLE:
+		async createCar(event){
+			try{
+				event.preventDefault()

+				const form = event.target

+				const carData = getFormData(form)

+				console.log(carData) #NOTE always make sure your data looks good before you send it down to the service.

+				await carsService.createCar(carData)

+			}
+			catch(error){
+				console.log(error)
+				Pop.error(error.message)
+			}
+		}
+3. In the service, things are going to look different!
+	 EXAMPLE:
+		async createCar(carData){
+			const res = await api.post('api/cars', {object})
+			#REVIEW - BECAUSE WE ARE _CREATING_ DATA, WE ARE USING A POST REQUEST.
+We are also creating a body (PAYLOAD) inside the API category of cars, which is why we are grabbing the body that we want to put the object in, and the object itself.

+			console.log("Created data??", {object})

+		}
+		#REVIEW - HOWEVER this will not work unless we have a creatorId, as this is part of the "required" form submissions in the API.
+That is something we can make up using the Auth0 Settings card at the top of the BCW API.

+4. Plug in the domain, audience, and clientId into the env from the BCW API Sandbox to make it possible to submit data into the API.
+This will also create a Log In link in the navbar in your page.
+For testing purposes, you can make a fake account with a fake email (no connection to Google required).
+You can create a TempMail email as well.

+5. If you try to create and post data and you get a 401 error, you need to log in (make it functional with step 4).
+If you get a 400 error, it means that you can post data but something happened along the way.
+Check the Network tab in your Dev tools, check the Preview tab in there, and then read the error for the specifics on the error.
+It might tell you what you are missing on your object that you need for your object to be accepted.
+Check your model!

+6. When you are able to get a 200 OK HTTP Response, make sure that your API auto-refreshes so that your new object can get drawn to the page as soon as it is made.
+	- Start by saving the object in your AppState in your function (step 3) with const builtCar = new Car(res.data) #NOTE - MAP is not required for this because we do not have an array of objects.
+We only have ONE, so MAP is not used on this because it is an array method, and we are submitting an object.
+	- Push the new car into the AppState with AppState.cars.push(builtCar)
+	- Make an emit!

+#SECTION - To Delete an Item from the API
+1. Make sure that there is a button on the model to click "Delete" on.
+	- Give it an onclick that passes down the id of the item ('${this.id}')
+	- Make sure that only the people who created the item can see the delete button.
+	EXAMPLE
+	get ComputeDeleteButton(){
+		if(!AppState.account || AppState.account.id != this.creatorId){
+			#NOTE this is an important check so that people who aren't logged in aren't able to see the delete button, and people who are logged into a different account can't see delete buttons on items they have not created.
+Attach a listener on accounts in order to make sure that the delete button is drawn when an account is chosen.
+The items will be drawn on page load BEFORE the account, so we need to have a listener on the accounts so that we can redraw them once it is found.
+		return ``
+		}
+			return `button html here`
+	}

+2. Since this is also talking with an API, make sure it is also async/await in the Console.
+	EXAMPLE
+	async deleteCar(carId){
+		try{
+			await carsService.deleteCar(carId)
+		}
+		catch{
+			console.log(error)
+			Pop.error(error.message)
+		}
+	}
+3. Create the delete function in the Service
+4. Put the Id of the object into the Delete request (similar to a URL in the Get request) so that it pulls up just that object in the API.
+	- async deleteCar(carId){
+		const res = await api.delete(api/cars/${this.carId}) #NOTE the delete() is a delete request to the api.
+The delete request will not have a body. console.log('deleted car', car.data) #NOTE car.data/res.data will return 'deleted value' }
+5. Make sure to create a confirmation message for deletion!!
+Check Gregslist for a reference.
+6. Create a splice method in the delete function in the Service in order to get the item out of your AppState, then emit. const carIndex = AppState.cars.findIndex(car => car.id == carId) if(carIndex == -1){
+		throw new Error(`No car Index found with the Id of ${carId}`)
+		#NOTE this is an important step because if the index you are looking for doesn't exist, it will return -1.
+Then, if you use splice, it will take out the last item in an array which is BAD.
+	}
+	AppState.cars.splice(carIndex, 1)
+	AppState.emit('cars')

+#SECTION - Edit Items in the API
+1.

 #SECTION - Facts